MicrosoftDocs/learn/learn-pr/wwl-language/guided-project-develop-conditional-branching-looping/includes/5-exercise-build-loop-new-array-data.md

 ## Check your work

-In this task, we will run our application from the Integrated Terminal and verify that the looping and branching logic that we've created works as expected.
-Let's get started.
+In this task, you run our application from the Integrated Terminal and verify that the looping and branching logic that you've created works as expected.

 1. If necessary, open Visual Studio Code's Integrated Terminal panel.